panta82/markdown-loader/README.md

 <script src="https://github.com/panta82/markdown-loader/releases/download/1.0.1/markdown-loader.js"></script>
 ```

-If you want to avoid annoying jumping of HTML when markdown is loaded, you can use
+If you want to avoid annoying jumping of HTML when markdown is loaded, you can use the synchronous variant.
-the synchronous version.
-You need to have `markdown-loader.js` available locally and put its `<script>` tag *right after* the target element.
+In this case, I suggest you place your `<script>` tag *right after* the target element.
+This will make it seem as if markdown is part of your html document.

 ```html
 <div data-md-load-sync="https://github.com/panta82/markdown-loader"></div>